-Life’s Little Treasures Foundation has had an affiliation with The Royal Women’s Hospital since 2003, where a lot of their little treasures were born and they then went on to establish the organisation “Life’s Little Treasures” (LLT) in 2005.
+Life’s Little Treasures Foundation has had an affiliation with The Royal Women’s Hospital since 2003, where a lot of their little treasures were born and they then went on to establish the organisation “Life’s Little Treasures” Foundation (LLTF) in 2005.

-They have been an integral part of the process in allowing parents to have their experiences validated, normalised and at our monthly LLT Morning Teas, parents always cherish being able to meet the LLT children, highlighting that things for their little ones can improve out of sight!
+They have been an integral part of the process in allowing parents to have their experiences validated, normalised and at our monthly LLTF Morning Teas, parents always cherish being able to meet the LLTF children, highlighting that things for their little ones can improve out of sight!

 They have always been available to speak with families who have requested someone to talk to who has experienced the journey and they also are a vital part of our service development here at the hospital.

 Secretly, I think they are our ‘Little Treasures’!